-As one of the leading hotels near UCC, the Kingsley Hotel, Situated just 10 minutes' walk from The Kingsley Hotel, the sprawling campus of Cork’s University which features a nice blend of rich local history and contemporary culture.
+As one of the leading hotels near UCC, the Kingsley Hotel, Situated just 10 minutes' walk from the sprawling campus of Cork’s University which features a nice blend of rich local history and contemporary culture.
 With a range of architecturally diverse buildings and a beautiful river way walk and gardens, UCC is sure to impress.
 Nestled within aged trees on the University grounds is the award winning Glucksman Gallery.
 A structure distinctive for its unique architectural design, the Glucksman is a lure for visitors and Corkonians alike.
 Relax in the café before perusing the striking visual arts displayed in the gallery.
 For more information visit www.ucc.ie.
 UCC is a 15 minute walk from the hotel.

-The Lifetime Lab is located at the old Cork City Waterworks, directly across the river from The Kingsley (about a 10 minute walk from the hotel), and was responsible for supplying water to the city of Cork over the past three centuries.
+The Old Cork Waterworks Experience - Lifetime Lab is located directly across the river from The Kingsley (about a 10 minute walk from the hotel), and was responsible for supplying water to the city of Cork over the past three centuries!
 The Waterworks is the best preserved of its kind in Ireland.
-The old buildings and machinery have been carefully restored and are now being used to tell the story of how water was supplied to Cork City in the past.
+The old buildings and machinery have been carefully restored and are now being used to tell the story of how water was supplied to whole of Cork City in years gone by.

 Situated not far from university College Cork, St. Fin Barre’s Cathedral is one of the city's most iconic structures and historical landmarks.
 The cathedral is the most recent ecclesiastical site located where the Saint Fin Barre is believed to have founded his monastic school in the 7th century.
 The present Neo-Gothic cathedral, designed by English architect William Bruges, is made from Cork limestone and marble, as well as Bath stone.
 This Church of Ireland cathedral was consecrated in 1870.